 Fact six: 70 to 85 per cent of women need clitoral stimulation in order to orgasm

-It’s very normal to find it difficult or impossible to reach orgasm with internal penetration and stimulation alone.
-In fact, depending on which study you read, between 70 to 85 per cent of women and vulva owners need some form of external clitoral stimulation in order to reach orgasm.
+It's very normal to find it difficult or impossible to reach orgasm with internal penetration and stimulation alone.
+In fact, depending on which studies you read, between 70 to 85 per cent of women and vulva owners need some form of external clitoral stimulation in order to reach orgasm.

 What's the difference between clitoral and vaginal orgasms?